itsmariodias/itsmariodias/README.md

-- 👋 Hello there!
-I’m @itsmariodias
+- 👋 Hi, I’m @itsmariodias
-- 🌟 Specialize in Java and Python.
-- 💼 Currently working as a Software Engineer.
+- 💼 SDE II at UBS | Java, Spring, Databricks, Python
+- 🤖 Building AI agents with LangGraph & Azure OpenAI
-- 👀 Interested in Deep Learning and Cloud Computing.
+- 🌐 Interested in backend systems, applied AI & cloud tech
+- 🚀 Transitioning into AI Engineering

 <!---
 itsmariodias/itsmariodias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.